Residential Water Treatment Devices

-- Here is the current listing of devices registered for sale in California: Registered Water Treatment Devices as of February 21, 2017
+- Here is the current listing of devices registered for sale in California: Registered Water Treatment Devices January 18, 2018

 - Here are current listings of devices that reduce arsenic and nitrates that are registered for sale in California.
 The lists include links to Performance Data Sheets received to date.

 Performance Data Sheets for Registered Devices

 - Which contaminants the device has been certified to reduce.